howerj/bit-serial/readme.md

   interface.
 The reason the processor is difficult to program for is; a lack of a built in call/return mechanism and instructions that require setting mode flags.
+* Ideas for a completely different CPU architecture that is also bit serial include; a nibble or byte oriented CPU (with 8 or 16 bit operands), the former would allow for particularly dense code, potentially, or implementing a full stack machine instead of an accumulator machine.
+Stack machines are much easier to use and to compile to.
 * Two of these cores could be hooked up to one Dual Port block RAM.
 This is another intention and goal of the device, this allows one FPGA based application (say a text terminal) to share memory with one BCPU core.
-* A bit-parallel (or...a normal) version of this CPU could be made if software compatibility is desired but the design proves to be too slow.
+* A bit-parallel (or...a normal) version of this CPU could be made if software compatibility is desired but the design proves to be too slow, this would of course be bigger, and some instructions may be difficult to implement (the shift/rotates).
 * Variable cycle states should have been used, FETCH could be 4/5 cycles, INDIRECT could be 12/13 cycles, OPERAND could be merged with EXECUTE, and EXECUTE 16/17 along with the other instructions.